Orchard Park Central School District Board of Education

 The Board of Education does not have the day-to-day responsibilities of running a school district, rather their role is oversight and setting policy; the Superintendent of Schools is responsible for all aspects of the running the district and he/she reports to the Board.

 The Orchard Park Central School District Board of Education welcomes correspondence from residents, staff, parents and students.
-To send correspondence to the Board of Education and the Superintendent of Schools via email firstname.lastname@example.org Please include your full name in the correspondence.
+To send correspondence to the Board of Education and the Superintendent of Schools via email email@example.com Please include your full name in the correspondence.
 Anonymous correspondence will not be read.
-Questions or comments about day-to-day operations of the district should be directed to the Superintendent of Schools via email email@example.com or by phone at 209-6280.
+If you do email the Board & Superintendent, either the Board President or Superintendent will contact you.
+If you wish for your correspondence to be included as an official public record, please indicate so in the letter or email and include your full name and address.
+Questions or comments about day-to-day operations of the district should be directed to the Superintendent of Schools via email firstname.lastname@example.org or by phone at 209-6280.

 2022-23 Board of Education Members